pghalliday/tunnel-stream/README.md

 - should support the setEncoding method
 - should emit end events on both streams on end from one side
 - should optionally rewrite data events into specified message sizes
+- #flush
+  - should flush any unwritten buffered data due to a messageSize setting

 ## Installation